 If, however, within any period of three years there is both a change in ownership and a major change in the nature and conduct of a trade, trading losses may not be offset against trading income arising in the same or subsequent periods.
-The Chief Minister in his Budget Address on 2 July 2018 announced the introduction of legislation allowing the transfer of losses between group entities upon restructuring, provided that there is no change to the ultimate ownership or a change of business within a period of three years.
+A Bill was introduced in 2020 which when enacted will allow the transfer of losses between group entities upon restructuring, provided that there is no change to the ultimate ownership or a change of business within a period of three years.
 The changes allow losses to be carried forward against a business even if the business is transferred to another company under the same ultimate ownership.
 Anti-abuse provisions restrict the transfer of losses to instances of legitimate group restructuring.
 The transfer of accumulated losses from one type of business to another is specifically prohibited.

 Any losses not connected with or arising from the trade, business, profession or vocation are not allowable deductions.